Essenceia/essenceia.github.io/content/projects/blake2.md

 takes plaintext data, breaks it down into blocks of `32` or `64` bytes, and passes each of these blocks through the
 <span style="color:#d946ef; font-weight: 800;">compression function</span>.
-The main loop in this function includes the `premutation function` and the `mixing function`, this loop will be called `10` or `12` times.
+The main loop in this function includes the `permutation function` and the `mixing function`, this loop will be called `10` or `12` times.
 {{< mermaid >}}
 flowchart TD